DhruvAggar/Multiplication-table-of-given-number-in-java/README.md

 # Multiplication table
-Multiplication table of given number in java
+Multiplication table of any number input by user in java